Relationship. A hot topic for INFJs.

 The Limitation of Compatibility

 First of all, I would like to start off by saying that compatibility guides are limiting in itself.
-There is no perfect match for any personality type.
+There is no perfect or ideal match for any personality type.
 Just because two personality types aren’t compatible doesn’t mean that they can’t get along well with each other.

 Relationships take two hands to clap.